Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 #### Alternative

 - Do nothing and accept that a one-off connection stealing on the first Data message can happen.

-### Data flow: LoRaDevice not in LoRaDeviceCache
+- We do not close the connection after a Join.
+When the first data message arrives the Function checks somehow the preferred gateway for this device when it joined: if the data message comes from the same gateway it is allowed to process the message.
+If not, we should inform the previously owning LNS to drop the connection and allow the new LNS to process the message.
+This was not preferred as it has more complexity for unclear results.

+### Main data message flow

-Currently, if LoRaDevice is not in the cache we search on the Function for all devices that have that DevAddr.
+Currently, if LoRaDevice is not in the LNS cache, we search on the Function for all devices that have that DevAddr.
 Then we get all their twins which could result in a connection switch.

 #### Decision